anyfactor/SQL-Skill-Showcase/Advanced SQL Puzzles __Quiz/README.md

 Managers and Employees | Level of Depth | IfNull, Floor Two Predicates | Multiple Conditions | CTE, JOIN
-Phone Directory | Transform data from row to column based on the type of phone number | CTE, Multiple JOINs
+Phone Directory | Transform data from row to column based on the type of phone number | CTE, Multiple JOINs Workflow Steps | Find rows with missing values but with `COUNT` | IS NULL, GROUPBY, COUNT